Back to Top

 With a Health Promotion degree, you’ll be able to work as a personal or group trainer or as a Health Education Specialist.

-According to the U.S. Bureau of Labor Statistics, job growth for both fitness trainers and Health Education Specialists is expected to be much higher than average through 2030.
+According to the U.S. Bureau of Labor Statistics, job growth for both fitness trainers and Health Education Specialists is expected to be much higher than average over the next decade.

 student